 It was slow going at first, but in time, new investment started to come in.
 After a gap of several years, the Old Town Newhall Association was established, supplanting the old DNMA, and in 2000, the

 City of Santa Clarita took over and relaunched the Newhall Walk of Western Stars.
-Bob and Judy Martin's NAPA Auto Parts store became the Canyon Theatre.
+Bob and Judi Martin's NAPA Auto Parts store became the Canyon Theatre.

 JD8501: 9600 dpi jpeg from original letter in the Jo Anne Darcy Collection, courtesy of Joleen Darcy, 2018.